Manchick0/DirectoryManager/README.md

 # README

-Welcome to the DirectoryManager, a simple plugin that allows you to create (and add) new folders to your workspace.
+Welcome to the DirectoryManager, a simple VSC plugin that allows you to create (and add) new folders to your workspace.
 ## Extension Settings